imics-lab/tts-cgan/README.md

 This repository contains code from the paper "TTS-CGAN: A Transformer Time-Series Conditional GAN for Biosignal Data Augmentation".

 The paper is under review.
+Please find the paper preprint [here](https://arxiv.org/abs/2206.13676).

 This work is extended from the paper "TTS-GAN: A Transformer-based Time-Series Generative Adversarial Network".